 In addition to the production use, you can use these environments for pre-production, performance, and robustness testing.
 For more information, see Elastic Path CloudOps for AWS Best Practices.

 The following architecture diagram highlights the load-balancing and autoscaling for Author and Live environment:

-The Elastic Path Authoring environment provides business users the ability to manage and preview products, promotions, and pricing.
+The Elastic Path Author environment provides business users with the ability to manage and preview products, promotions, and pricing.
 You can publish changes to the Live environment using the Data Sync Tool.

 Data Sync Tool